LeKono/gameAI/README.md

 * Realize Connect4 similar to `tic-tac-toe.py`
 * Realize GUI with user input
 * Try to collect 'good move' statistics

+### Presentation ###
+The presentations (at least for project 01) are held using Jupyter Notebook.
+To start the presentation just run:

+`jupyter nbconvert Presentation.ipynb --to slides --post serve`

+In the game_ai dictionary.

 ## Project 02 ##
 Check out the [Project description](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxiaXRnYW1lYWl8Z3g6NmE4ZTEyNjNkZTQzNWVmYg).